 Situated on Brisbane’s Princess Alexandra Hospital campus, TRI combines the research intellect and capability of the Queensland Government, The University of Queensland, Mater Research and the Queensland University of Technology.

 TRI houses over 800 leading researchers and has members who are clinicians at the PA and Mater hospitals.
 It has two clinical trial facilities, one based at the PA Hospital and the other at the Centre for Children’s Health Research next to the Lady Cilento Children’s Hospital.
-In an adjacent building, leased by TRI, is the biopharmaceutical manufacturer, Patheon Biologics.
+In an adjacent building, leased by TRI, is the biopharmaceutical manufacturer, Thermo Fisher.
 This makes TRI one of a few places in the world where new biopharmaceuticals and treatments can be discovered, produced, clinically tested and manufactured at one location.

-The prevalence of cervical cancer-causing infections has dropped by almost 90 per cent in young women since Gardasil was first administered as a national immunisation program a decade ago.
+The prevalence of cervical cancer-causing infections has also dropped by almost 90 per cent in young women since Gardasil was first administered as a national immunisation program a decade ago.

 The largest international evaluation of the human papillomavirus (HPV) vaccine found even Australian women who were not vaccinated benefited because the pool of infection was reduced.

 The study found in the 10 years since Gardasil became available, HPV infections decreased among Australian women aged 18-24 years by 76 per cent after one dose, and by 86 per cent after three doses.
 HPV is the most frequently sexually transmitted virus worldwide with two types causing about 70 per cent of cervical cancers and precancerous cervical lesions.

 There is still much to do in developing countries as just 6 per cent of girls globally are vaccinated before their 15th birthday and more than 600,000 cancer cases are attributed to HPV each year.